multiverse-os/design-guide/go-design-guide.doc.md

 Leaving comments that actually 'pop', or stick out, giving them greater effect.
-And for those who favor the single line above each function for documentaiton creation, we feel documentation is better served by creating a variety of good examples, and pulling information from our CLI, API and other locations in our software where help text is already naturally being written.
+And for those who favor the single line above each function for documentaiton creation, we feel documentation is better served by creating a variety of good examples, and pulling information from our `cli`, `api` and other locations in our software where help text is already naturally being written.